Chicago Exterior Wall Inspection Compliance Guide

 • Balconies and terraces

-• Decorative architectural elements
+• Decorative architectural features

-Structural attachments
+Structural Attachments

 • Anchors and fasteners

-• Steel reinforcement and framing
+• Steel framing and reinforcement

-• Connections supporting façade components
+• Connections supporting façade elements

 • Cracking or displacement